 Now over the years of working on springtails, I’ve seen them successfully move out of the ground and into potted plants, rain gutters, under house siding, around windows, into door frames and most definitely into wood decks.
 In fact springtails love anything made with wood.
 And when the wood planks of any deck gets cracked and split, it becomes an ideal location for springtails to nest.

 So with that being said, I would not be surprised if in fact you have springtails nesting in your deck.
 The good news is this is an easy place to treat.
-Just get some of the DFORCE aerosol listed in our article and use the included injecting straw to treat every crack you can find.
+Just get some of the DFORCE aerosol and use the included injecting straw to treat every crack you can find.
 Keep in mind the springtails will many times live in the wood joints of the deck too.
 So any place where deck planks meet the underlying support joints are prime nest sites.
 So too is where the balcony railings connect to the main posts, etc. And if your deck is close to the ground, the area under the deck is almost certainly a nest site that needs to be treated heavy with the CYONARA and BIFEN GRANULES.

 Next, apply 1-2 lb of Bifen Granules to every side of the home covering at least a 10 foot wide band.
 Obviously treating as much of the yard as possible would be best so the 10 foot band is the minimal amount of area to treat.

 Lastly, spray all areas with Cyonara.
 One jug will cover up to 1/2 acre and like the granules, you’ll need to spray at least a 10 foot wide section of ground around the home but again, treating as much of your property as possible is wise.
 Also, spray the entire decking and sides of the home too.
 Do this at least once a month but more frequently if the springtails come back sooner.

 More information on this pest can be found here: